Latah Creek: Course

 After having received Rock Creek, Latah Creek receives California Creek, a 8 mi, west-southwest tributary, also on the right bank.
 In its final few miles, California Creek also plunges down a narrow gorge into the Latah Creek canyon.
 Latah Creek then continues north, and begins to parallel U.S. Highway 195 as it winds through a widening gorge towards the urban area of Spokane.
 As it enters the Spokane it flows through the Latah/Hangman neighborhood before passing between the West Hills and Peaceful Valley neighborhoods.
 As Highway 195 continues to parallel it on the left, High Drive winds along the canyon rim on the east (right) bank.
-With high bluffs rising on the east side and lower cliffs on the west, the creek receives Marshall Creek on the left bank, and its second-last named tributary, Spring Creek, also on the left bank, and crosses under bridges for Interstate 90, a railroad, and Sunset Boulevard.
+With high bluffs rising on the east side and lower cliffs on the west, the creek receives Marshall Creek on the left bank, and its second-last named tributary, Garden Springs Creek, also on the left bank, and crosses under bridges for Interstate 90, a railroad, and Sunset Boulevard.
 Its last named tributary, Indian Canyon Creek, enters on the left bank as the creek turns northeast to join the Spokane River.
-The creek's mouth is on the left bank of the Spokane, not too far downstream from Spokane Falls.
+Latah Creek's mouth is on the left bank of the Spokane, not too far downstream from Spokane Falls.